Best Neighborhoods in Seattle

 Average Home Value: $709,300

 For visitors interested in nature, Capitol Hill is one of the best neighborhoods in Seattle to try and explore.
 Just head down to Lake Washington and enjoy a magnificent stroll through the Washington Park Arboretum.
-And try not to eat before visit, because this district is booming with ethnic cuisine options and cozy coffee shops.
+And try not to eat before your visit, because this district is booming with ethnic cuisine options and cozy coffee shops.
 If you want to grab something healthy to eat, head down to Spinasse, one of the most popular locations for visitors, with lots of portions for vegans and vegetarians.

 Average Home Value: $1,080,700.